oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/3-postman/3-postman.md

     4. Paste the OCID into the **compartment_ocid CURRENT VALUE** field of the Postman Environment.
     ![Postman value for compartment ID](./images/postman-copmartment-ocid.png " ")

+    1. Also save the compartment OCID to your text file for reference later.

 1. In POSTMAN, click the **Persist All** button to save the Current Value to the Initial Value.